Innovations in Aging

 Preamble:

 The Innovations in Aging Graduate Interdisciplinary Program (GIDP) provides graduate education and professional training in the interdisciplinary fields of gerontology and aging sciences.
-The Innovations in Aging GIDP involves faculty members from diverse colleges at the University of Arizona who share a common interest in the professional training and education about aging sciences and services for students.
+The Innovations in Aging GIDP involves collaboration among faculty from the University of Arizona Center on Aging and diverse colleges at the University of Arizona who share a common interest in the professional training and education about aging sciences and services for students.
 The programs are intended for those interested in pursuing careers in public and private service, research, and education.
 The GIDP program offers enrollment for students in the

 • Graduate Certificate in Innovations in Aging